 Ready to Enhance Your Container Security?

-By using these best practices and Xygeni’s container security scanner, you can strengthen protection for your containers.
+By using these best practices, Xygeni’s container security scanner, and our container image scanning feature, you will be definitely able to strengthen and enhance the security of your containers.
 Try a demo today to see how Xygeni helps you stay ahead of threats.